-If you’re a blogger, having the right device for blogging is important.
-That’s because you’ll do every aspect of blogging – from outlining to writing, designing, posting, and even recording video footage to complement your blog post.
+As you already know, as a blogger, having the right device for blogging is important.
+That’s because you’ll use it to perform all aspects of the “blogging” process – from outlining to writing, designing, editing images, posting, and even recording video footage to complement your blog post.
 If you’re stuck with the wrong device or an awkward, clunky one, the blogging experience won’t be rewarding and you won’t feel as excited about your work.
 Compare it to writing poetry with a pen that doesn’t feel comfortable in your hand, or which writes scratchily. *shudder*

 In this post, we’ll compare the options available on the market – phones, tablets, laptops, and desktops, and see which one’s best.
 Later on, we’ll discuss the best laptop for blogging – since laptops continue to be popular among bloggers.
 Me personally, I still use my old refurbished Macbook Pro from like 2016, and it works great!
 I take it everywhere I go and has never given me any issues when blogging while traveling.